- Incorrect end stop calibration

 Prepare for Recalibration

-Ensure your IKEA smart blind is fully charged or connected to power.
-Have your IKEA remote control handy and ensure it's paired to the blind.
+Make sure your IKEA smart blind is fully charged or connected to power.
+Have your IKEA remote control handy and make sure it's paired to the blind.
 Clear any objects from the window area that might obstruct the blind's movement during calibration.

 Set Upper Limit